jahidulpabelislam/orm/README.md

 #### Accessing Entity Data

-You can get and set entity property values using simple property access:
+You can get and set entity values using simple property access, these are the keys from `$dataMapping`:

 ```php
 // Getting values